ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 1. Ignore the event (do nothing), or
 2. Publish the event to the configured retry topic.
 The original topic name should still be contained in the payload unmodified.

+This class is potentially not required if requeueing is done through a 3rd party tool like Kafka UI.
+However, if requeueing is done through either the different services or an in-house dedicated DLQ service, then this type of consumer will be helpful.

 ## Other: